-Information About Person Filling Out Form Name of person requesting the exception to policy: Phone number: Date of re quest: Address: City: State: Zip code: Information About Person Who Nee eds Exception to Policy Who is the exception to policy for: Social cial security or state ID number: Birth date: Being specific, describe your request for an exception to policy: If you need additional space to describe What is the time period that you are requesting g the exception to policy to cover (for exampl e, one month, six months, etc.)?
-The period cannot exceed oneeded after it expires, it may be renewed by s / is granted d, and it is still What is the date you would like the exception to о ро licy to start?
-Why are you requesting an exception to policy ?
+Information About Person Filling Out Form

+Name of person requesting the exception to policy: Phone number: Date of re quest:

+Address: City: State: Zip code:

+Information About Person Who Needs Exception to Policy Who is the exception to policy for: Social security or state ID number: Birth date: Being specific, describe your request for an e xception to policy: If you need additional space to describe What is the time period that you are requesting six months, etc.)?
+The period cannot exceed needed after it expires, it may be renewed by one year.
+If the exception to polic What is the date you would like the exception to policy to start?
+Why are you requesting an exception to polic у?